mnielsen/cognitivemedium/slow.md

   be around in 100 years.
 I won't be surprised if certain standards still show up in a thousand years, perhaps in a modified form.
 ASCII -> Unicode -> ???
 Unix Time?
 TCP/IP?

++ The [2nd Ave Subway in Manhattan](https://en.wikipedia.org/wiki/Second_Avenue_Subway), with preparatory construction beginning in 1942.
+First phase opened in 2017.

++ The [list of oldest companies in the world](https://en.wikipedia.org/wiki/List_of_oldest_companies) is food for thought.
+Sad to report the 2006 demise of [Kongo Gumi](https://en.wikipedia.org/wiki/Kong%C5%8D_Gumi), which began in 578.
+It was in the construction business, originally of Shinto Shrines (I believe).
+Such Shrines undergo a continuous process of renewal; an example is the [Izumo-taisha](https://en.wikipedia.org/wiki/Izumo-taisha), which may date to BCE.